x0rCTF/Serverless/README.md

 ![](https://github.com/x0rCTF/Serverless/blob/main/images/8%20update%20%26%20invoke.png)

- To confirm that our code is successfully modified & updated, we can also check it on CloudWatch.
+ To confirm that our code is successfully modified and updated, we can also check it on CloudWatch.

 ![](https://github.com/x0rCTF/Serverless/blob/main/images/ffff.png)

 ### Cleaning up..

- After we successfully created environment, installed Serverless Framework with purpose to create our project, deployed the code, invoke the request, read logs using the serverless CLI and CloudWatch - its time to clean up!
+ After we successfully created the environment, installed Serverless Framework to create our project, deployed the code, invoked the request, read logs using the serverless CLI and CloudWatch - it is time to clean up!

 ![](https://github.com/x0rCTF/Serverless/blob/main/images/clean.png)